LukaszWatroba/v-accordion/README.md

 #### Transcluded scope

-`$accordion` and `$pane` transcluded scope properties allows you to control the directive from inside.
+`$accordion` and `$pane` scope properties allows you to control the directive from it's transcluded scope.

 ##### $accordion